Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Conclusions

 Distribution shifts pose severe safety challenges to AI systems.
-To gain an in-depth insight into the relationships between distribution shift and AI safety, we have conducted a systematic analysis of the connections between specific causes of distribution shift and concrete AI safety issues.
-The main contributions of our work are summarized as follows.
+To gain in-depth insight into the relationships between distribution shift and AI safety, we conducted a mathematically grounded analysis to reveal two forms of connections between specific causes of distribution shift and concrete AI safety issues.
+First, methods designed to address particular distribution shifts can often be adapted to advance corresponding safety goals.
+Second, some distribution-shift causes and safety issues share closely related definitions, allowing methods to be transferred in both directions.
+For each identified connection, we thoroughly review the relevant literature and discuss promising future directions in adapting methods between the connected cause of distribution shift and the corresponding AI safety issue.
+We hope the unified perspective we establish will inspire collaboration between the two research communities and help ensure safer deployment of future AI systems.